TRoboto/Gender-Recognition-by-Voice/README.md

 ## Description
 The aim of this project is to develop a model that can take a waveform as its input and output speaker’s gender, whether male or female.
 The developed model is trained on the Common Voice dataset, which can be found [here](https://www.kaggle.com/mozillaorg/common-voice).
 It includes more than 70,000 records of male and female from different countries.

 The project includes a flash app that eases the use of the final model.
 The final model, XGBoost, managed to achieve an accuracy of 97.1% on the test set, which is almost perfect.

+The code used for training can be found in the `src` folder.

 For more details about the project and the procedure I followed to develop this model, **refer to `report.pdf`, which can be found in the main repo.**